Lincoln Law School of San Jose: Accreditation

 Lincoln Law School of San Jose is accredited by the State Bar of California through its Committee of Bar Examiners.
 It is not accredited by the American Bar Association so graduates may not be able to take the bar examination of other states after graduation.

 From 1993 through 2022, the school was accredited by the Committee of Bar Examiners of the State Bar of California.
 On July 1, 2022, the school reported that due to difficulties stemming from the COVID-19 pandemic it did not meet the State Bar of California five-year bar passage rate of 40 percent for state-approved law schools.
 As a result, the school's accreditation was terminated on December 31, 2022.
 The law school became a registered, unaccredited, fixed-facility law school effective January 1, 2023.

 On March 14, 2025, the Committee of Bar Examiners unanimously approved that Lincoln be reaccredited by the State Bar of California.

 Admissions and attrition

 As reported by the school in January 2025, the school accepted 12 of 45 applicants (26.6%), with 4 (33.3%) of those accepted enrolling.
 The median enrollee had a 2.9 undergraduate GPA.
 More than 77% of the student body identifies as Black, Indigenous, or Persons of Color (BIPOC).
-The school does not utilize the Law School Admissions Test (LSAT) for admissions.
+The school does not utilize the Law School Admissions Test (LSAT) for admissions, but it collects the data when available, which resulted in a 141 average LSAT score.
 From 2021 through September 2024, 15 students transferred out of the school and 72 other students did not remain enrolled.

+Employment

+By 2022, six out of twelve 2019 graduates reported employment, as follows: one reported employment where a JD degree was required (i.e. as an attorney), two reported employment where a JD degree was an advantage, and three (50%) were unemployed.